 - photo-contact dermatitis

-Photocontact dermatitis is very uncommon.
-It’s a reaction that can occur when the active ingredients in sunscreen are exposed to sunlight.
+Photocontact dermatitis is less common.
+It’s a reaction that can occur when the active ingredients in a skin product are exposed to the sun, resulting in irritation.

 Allergic Contact Dermatitis